EMPLOYER REPORTING AND ADMINISTRATIVE RESPONSIBILITIES

 Minimum Essential Coverage Reporting

-Starting with 2015 health coverage, insurers and employers who self-insure their group health plans must provide the IRS and covered individuals with information about minimum essential coverage (MEC).
+Insurers and employers who self-insure their group health plans must provide the IRS and covered individuals with information about minimum essential coverage (MEC).
 This information will confirm each person’s enrollment for each month of coverage as required by the individual mandate.
 This reporting requirement applies to all size employer plans.
-The 2015 reporting is first due in early 2016.
-Filing deadlines have been extended for 2015 reporting.
-See the extended dates in the “Forms and Instructions” section below.
+See the reporting deadlines in the "Forms and Instructions" section below.

 There is specific data required in the IRS reporting.
 Using the IRS forms will best ensure insurers and employers are providing all the required data.
 Some specific examples required in reporting include: